Kurocado-Studio/design-system/README.md

 | React Storybook | <https://design-system-kurocado-studio.vercel.app>          |
 | Vue Storybook   | <https://design-system-docs-vue-kurocado-studio.vercel.app> |

+## 🚧 Current Status & Direction

+Kurocado Studio’s Design System is currently in an early-stage, proof-of-concept (PoC) phase.
+The primary focus so far has been on building a technical foundation—ensuring multi-framework support (React + Vue), a robust design-token pipeline via Token Studio, and automated integration with Tailwind CSS and Storybook.

+This system is evolving into a fully-fledged Design System, but currently operates as a Component Library with centralized governance.
+Governance and contribution processes are in early planning and will follow a centralized model to ensure consistency during the initial rollout.

+Long-term documentation and design decisions will be managed using Supernova, to ensure a scalable and collaborative workflow between design and development teams.

+## High Level Overview

-A token‑driven UI library whose look & feel can be tweaked in Figma and—via Token Studio—propagated to React and Vue components, guaranteeing pixel‑perfect brand consistency without hand‑off friction.
+A token‑driven Design System whose look & feel can be tweaked in Figma and—via Token Studio—propagated to React and Vue components, guaranteeing pixel‑perfect brand consistency without hand‑off friction.

 Kurocado Studio’s Design System delivers a single source of truth for typography, color, spacing, and interaction patterns across web and mobile products.
 Designers iterate visually in Figma; Token Studio syncs the updated design tokens to the codebase, and Storybook reflects the changes instantly—so product teams ship new features faster while staying perfectly on‑brand.

-## High Level Overview

 ```mermaid
 flowchart LR